 Technical data and supporting documentation were previously provided to GaffneyCline in the form of presentations, Excel spreadsheets, and an IHS Kingdom project to review volume estimates made by Serinus.
-The recently drilled well M-1008 came in close to prognosis (within 1% of prognosed depth) for all the reservoirs and hence the previous interpretations are still considered valid.
-Consequently, Serinus has not provided an update on structural interpretation and the only addition to the available geoscience database are the results of Well M-1008.
+The last drilled well M-1008 (drilled in 2021) came in close to prognosis (within 1% of prognosed depth) for all the reservoirs and hence the supported the existing interpretations, this well has since ceased production in 2022.
+Consequently, Serinus has not provided an update on structural interpretation and the only addition to the available geoscience database are the results of the M-1008 Well.